Vyral/base-template/_posts/2022-05-20-join-us-for-our-summer-bbq-kickoff.md

 We wanted to invite you to our Summer Barbeque Kickoff\!
 It’s a great way to start the summer right.
 We’ve had a long winter, so now it’s time to have some fun.&nbsp;

 It’ll be just down the street at Lone Peak Park North Pavilion 10140 South 700 East Sandy, UT.
-It’s been a couple of years since we’ve had this event, and this time, we’re going to have delicious smoked pulled pork sandwiches.
-Along with an array of other great food.&nbsp;**Swing by on June 11 from 11 a.m. to 2 p.m.**&nbsp;for games, drawings, gift baskets, and more.
+It’s been a couple of years since we’ve had this event, and this time, we’re going to have delicious smoked pulled pork sandwiches along with an array of other great food. **Swing by on June 11 from 11 a.m. to 2 p.m.**&nbsp;for games, drawings, gift baskets, and more.
 We can’t think of a better way to kick off the summer.

 If you have questions about real estate in the meantime, please call or email us.
 We would love to help you.